TRossen89/SYS4SemGruppeF/Log.md

 ### AC 2
 - Given that I'm on the webpage
 - when I have written something in the search bar
-- then a list of user's and a list of posted work appears if any user's name or any posted work titles mathces what has been written in the search bar or
+- then a list of user's and a list of posted work appears if any user's name or any posted work titles matches what has been written in the search bar or
-- then a message saying that no matches appears
+- then a message saying "no matches" appears

 ___
 ___